 Assistant Duty Manager at Radisson Blue, Cape Town

-Primary function is mentoring, coaching, and giving regular feedback to help manage conflict and improve employee engagement.
+The primary function is mentoring, coaching, and giving regular feedback to help manage conflict and improve employee engagement.

 - Assisted the IT shared services support in the PMS Maintenance, Configuration, and Interface Management.